Eigenvalue collisions for periodic matrix families associated with Ginibre matrices: Eigenvalue permutations and collisions

 \subsection{Grid search}

-Since the number of collisions grows quadratically, the full $t$-interval stripes turn-out to be rather inconvenient for the task of counting and locating eigenvalue collisions.
-Instead, we choose some $m>0$ and split the $s,t$ values into a grid of $m*N \times m*N$ sub-squares $[s_i, s_{i+1}] \times [t_j, t_{j+1}]$, $i, j \leq m*N$.
-In this way we have much more control on the expected number of collisions per sub-square.
+Since the order of collisions is quadratic, the full $t$-interval stripes turn out to be rather inconvenient for the task of counting and locating eigenvalue collisions.
+Instead, we choose some $m > 0$ and split the $(s,t)$ values into a grid of $mN \times mN$ sub-squares